Got Shrimp? Here’s What You Need To Know!

 D. unexpected events

 While maintaining stable water parameters and ensuring proper care can go a long way in promoting the health and wellbeing of shrimp, unexpected events can still occur.
-For example, during the summer months, temperatures can rise to levels that are not ideal for shrimp, even with the use of a chiller.
+For example, during the summer months, temperatures can rise to levels that are not ideal for shrimp, even with the use of a chillerOpens in a new tab..

 What if your tank cracks? always have a bucket and backup filter ready to go at a moment’s notice.